 Dr. Evan Adams on the medicine of resilience

+“Each generation of scientists stands upon the shoulders of those who have gone before,” a Nobel Prize–winning physicist once said, referring to how knowledge and skills are built and improved upon, generation by generation.1 This is true of any profession, and it’s even truer in our personal lives.
 From our families of origin, we learn foundational life skills and ways of coping, inherit genes and knowledge, and much more.
 In this way, we figuratively stand on their shoulders as we keep building upwards.
 But what happens when the “shoulders” of one generation have been damaged by devastating experiences?
 How much does this damage matter to the success of future generations?
 And are there ways to mitigate the damage?

 Some think that historical trauma, defined as “a cumulative emotional and psychological wounding over the lifespan and across generations, emanating from massive group trauma,”2 dictates one’s destiny.
 At the other end of the spectrum, there are those who dismiss historical trauma as “in the past” and consider personal responsibility paramount.
 The First Nations Health Authority takes a more balanced approach, acknowledging the damaging impacts of trauma on health while having great faith in the healing powers of resilience and cultural, spiritual and traditional knowledge and medicine.
 So we wholeheartedly believe that our vision for “healthy, self-determining and vibrant BC First Nations children, families and communities”3 can become a reality in spite of experiences of trauma.